KassoumHabibou/portfolio/content/_index.md

                 * time series analysis and forecasting (models of type ARIMA, SARIMA, ARCH, etc.);
                 * multidimensional data analysis techniques (e.g., CA, PCA, MFA, AFDM, etc.);
                 * various supervised and unsupervised algorithms (e.g., regression, clustering, decision trees, etc.).
+            #It is a sub-regional education institution that welcomes around fifteen nationalities and is listed among the most recognized institutions for training statistician in Africa.
+As a member of the *Observatoire Economique et Statistique d'Afrique Subsaharienne* ([AFRISTAT](https://www.afristat.org/)) and affiliated with the *Institut National de la Statistique et des Etudes Economiques* ([INSEE](https://www.insee.fr/fr/accueil)), ENSAE welcomes technician and engineer students from across all Africa, as well as visiting professors from prominent European universities.
+Under the guidance of a pedagogical team composed of academics and professionals, the future graduate of ENSAE assimilates, throughout their course, **statistical** and **economic theories** as well as the necessary skills for their operational application.
           icon: ensae-logo
           organization: Ecole Nationale de la Statistique et de l’Analyse Economique (ENSAE‑Dakar)
           organization_url: https://www.ensae.sn/accueil